Mary L. Petty: Career

 Petty worked in hospitals in Virginia and New York after her training.
 She joined the US Army Nurse Corps in 1941.
 She served at Fort Bragg and then at Tuskegee, where she served under chief nurse Della H. Raney.
 Petty was the first Black member of the U.S. Army Nurse Corps to achieve the rank of captain.
 In early 1944 she was assigned to head a training center for Black nurses at Fort Huachuca, Arizona.
 In 1944, she led the first contingent of 63 Black American army nurses sent to serve in Europe.

+Petty’s promotion and deployment occurred during a pivotal moment in the effort to integrate African American nurses into the U.S. military.
+At the time, the Army Nurse Corps largely excluded Black women from service, despite urgent wartime nursing shortages.
+Civil rights leaders, including the National Association of Colored Graduate Nurses and the NAACP, mounted sustained pressure on the War Department to end race-based exclusion.
+According to historian Charissa J. Threat, Petty’s leadership was part of a broader campaign that connected military service to African Americans’ struggle for full citizenship and professional equality.
+Her rise to captain and overseas leadership role symbolized a key victory in this civil rights effort.

+Petty’s achievements also occurred within a military and professional landscape that had long been shaped by exclusionary ideals.
+Nursing was historically viewed as a white, middle-class, female occupation, and African American women like Petty had to confront the dual burdens of racial and gender discrimination to advance within the corps.
+Her promotion in 1944 predated key federal desegregation policies—including the Army-Navy Nurse Act of 1947 and President Truman’s Executive Order 9981—underscoring how African American nurses were already forcing institutional change from within.
+Petty’s career helped lay the groundwork for a gradual shift in military values, as the Army began, however reluctantly, to prioritize professional merit and readiness over racial segregation.

 Petty was also active in the National Council of Catholic Nurses.